What they do

 Tools and technologies

 Miners use large earthmoving equipment, drilling machinery, boggers (scooping machines), explosives and specialised rock-cutting equipment to excavate and extract minerals and rock.
 Sometimes these machines are used manually, while others are highly automated and controlled by miner-operated computers.
 These workers also use large trucks to transport materials out of the mine.
 Since the environment can be hazardous, all miners must wear protective uniforms that are bright, reflective and cover most of their skin.
 They also wear and use other personal protective equipment (PPE) including, steel-capped boots, hard hats, goggles, gloves, masks, earmuffs and portable torches.

 How do I become one?

 Education and training

-To become a miner you usually need to complete a traineeship in underground metalliferous mining or metalliferous mining operations (underground).
-The traineeships usually take 12 to 24 to complete.
+To become a miner you usually need to undertake a traineeship in extractive industries (operations) (level 2 or level 3), surface extraction operations (level 2 or level 3), or underground metalliferous mining (level 2 or level 3).
+The traineeships usually take between 12 and 24 months to complete.

 Apprenticeships and traineeships